filotimo-project/.github/profile/README.md

 See https://github.com/ublue-os/bazzite/issues/1570 and https://github.com/pop-os/default-settings/pull/163
 - `zram` automatically uses `zstd` instead of the default `lzo-rle` on systems with 16GiB of RAM or below, significantly increasing the compression ratio, albeit incurring a less significant performance penalty.
 - Some environment variables are set to improve NVIDIA compatibility with Firefox, and to improve the experience with OBS Studio.
-- An environment variable is set which fixes wonky font rendering on HiDPI screens with KDE.
 - Users can mount drives without authentication (through graphical interfaces), which also fixes the KDE automounter.
 - The bazzite kernel is preinstalled, which ships with much better hardware compatibility and increased performance.
 - The BORE scheduler is used by default - as per Bazzite and CachyOS, improving responsiveness under load and improving gaming performance.